-gl_PrimitiveID is only defined under the same conditions that gl-VertexID is defined, as described under "Shader Inputs" in section 2.11.4.
+gl\PrimitiveID is only defined under the same conditions that gl\-VertexID is defined, as described under "Shader Inputs" in section 2.11.4.

-Similarly to the limit on geometry shader output components (see section 2.12.4), there is a limit on the number of components of built-in and user-defined input varying variables that can be read by the fragment shader, given by the value of the implementation-dependent constant MAX_FRAGMENT_INPUT-COMPONENTS.
+Similarly to the limit on geometry shader output components (see section 2.12.4), there is a limit on the number of components of built-in and userdefined input varying variables that can be read by the fragment shader, given by the value of the implementation-dependent constant MAX\FRAGMENT\INPUT\-COMPONENTS.

 When a program is linked, all components of any varying and special variable read by a fragment shader will count against this limit.
-A program whose fragment shader reads more than the value of MAX_FRAGMENT_INPUT_COMPONENTS components worth of varying variables may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.
+A program whose fragment shader exceeds this limit may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.